andrewabest/andrewbestdotcom/content/posts/the-line-in-the-sand.md

 ================== Line In The Sand ==================
 ```

-With your product owner and team, collectively work to move **everything** that absolutely _must_ be done to achieve our target outcome above this item.
+With your Product Owner and team, collectively work to move **everything** that absolutely _must_ be done to achieve our target outcome above this item.
 All nice to haves stay below it.

 This can also be defined in another way: things that, come hell or high water, we are going to do our utmost to get done; and things we probably aren't going to do unless we have a budget surplus and our customer would like to continue to invest.